 What information can we exchange with credit reporting bodies?

 The information we can exchange includes your identification details, what type of loans you have, how much you’ve borrowed, whether or not you’ve met your loan payment obligations and if you have committed a serious credit infringement (such as fraud).

 We keep your information in hard-copy or electronic records on our premises and systems or offsite using trusted third parties.
 Our security safeguards include:

 - Staff education- We train and remind our staff of their obligations with regard to your information.

 - Third Party Security Arrangements – When we use third parties that handle or store data, we ensure that appropriate data handling and security arrangements are in place.

-- System security – When you transact with us on the internet via our website or mobile apps we encrypt data sent from your computer to our systems.
+- System security – When you transact with us on the internet via our website or mobile applications, we encrypt data sent from your computer to our systems.
 We have firewalls, intrusion detection systems and virus scanning tools to protect against unauthorised persons and viruses accessing our systems.
-When we send your electronic data outside the Group we use dedicated secure networks or encryption.
+When we send your electronic data outside the Group, we use dedicated secure networks or encryption.
 We limit access by requiring use of passwords and/or smartcards.

-- Building security – We have protection in our buildings against unauthorised access such as alarms, cameras and guards (as required).
+- Building security – We have protection in our buildings against unauthorised access such as alarms, cameras, and guards (as required).